metasikander/futarchy/README.md

 Live kanban here: https://github.com/metasikander/futarchy/projects

 # design goals
+- ledger
+    - log of all transactions of tokens, from issuance to bets
     - tokens
         - used by the bettors on bets
         - is distributed based on rules set by the admins
         - is always distributed fairly amongst all bettors
 - accounts
     - anonymous
     - account types: